Introduction

 2.4 Venus: Relationship Strain and Emotional Harmony

-Venus is connected with love, relationships, and beauty and harmony.
+Venus governs love, relationships, beauty, and harmony, while Saturn represents discipline, structure, and challenge.
 Stress from a relationship issue, social issue, or self-esteem issue is usually about Venus.
 For example, an individual with Venus in Libra will stress when there is a breakdown of harmony in relationships, necessitating openness and fairness to create harmony.
 Venus in Scorpio might, however, have intense feelings and stress about trust in relationships, necessitating deep emotional closeness to feel safe.
 Knowing where Venus is located in one’s chart can give clues to relational stress causes and lead them to activities that bring them inner peace, such as art, nature walks, or heart-to-heart conversations.

 2.5 Mars: Managing Anger and Physical Stress